China And The US Have Very Different Stereotypes For The Same Cars

 They do the job and stay out of the shop (although that reputation has been marred recently by waves of recalls).

-Toyota's sales plummeted in China in 2012, in the wake of violent protests and boycotts of Japanese products, sparked by the nations' dispute over a group of islands in the East China Sea.
+Toyota's sales plummeted in China last year in the wake of violent protests and boycotts of Japanese products, sparked by the nations' dispute over a group of islands in the East China Sea.

-The Japanese carmaker continues to struggle in the Middle Kingdom, recently cutting 2014 sales forecasts, according to the Wall Street Journal.

-DON'T MISS: You've Seen Gold Smartphones -- Now Check Out These Gold Chinese Taxis>
+Along with other Japanese automakers, it was forced to cut its production in half.

 Business Insider Emails & Alerts